 Pack healthy snacks.

-I pack healthy snacks (Kind bars, almonds, a few pieces of dark chocolate, etc.) in case my connecting flight does not allow time to purchase a meal in the airport.
+I pack healthy snacks (Kind bars, almonds, a few pieces of dark chocolate, etc.) in case my connecting flight does not allow time to purchase a meal at the airport.
 I put all my snacks in a gallon ziplock bag in my backpack so I can remove easily when going through security.

 I take a small plastic bag for just dirty socks and underwear, knowing that all my clothes (even those refolded) are dirty and will be laundered when I return home.